Remote education provision: information for parents

 • We recognise that many/all of our learners/students may not be able to access remote education without adult support.
 Academic learning is important, but we understand that if a learners social and emotions needs are not met there will be limited progress in meeting wider educational outcomes and a poor quality of life.
 Our curriculum therefore focuses on addressing the core difficulties that lie at the heart of autism.

-• Each leaver/student has a personalised input whilst on site and we aim to mirror this as far as possible in home learning.
+• Each learner/student has a personalised input whilst on site and we aim to mirror this as far as possible in home learning.
 EHCP and targets are supported and met by therapy support programmes.
 Academic targets can only be met if we overcome these.
-English and Maths are key components of academic curriculum and co the focus is in home learning.
+English and Maths are key components of academic curriculum and continue to be the focus in home learning.

 • We teach the same curriculum remotely as we do in school wherever possible and appropriate.
 Learners who are part time will access work at home that continues their learning that has taken place in school.